ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 {: #vc_vsphere_upgrade-procedure-psc-before}

 * Have your vCenter and PSC root passwords available for the following procedure.
 Use the {{site.data.keyword.vmwaresolutions_short}} console to note whether or not your vCenter Server instance version has been upgraded from V2.4 or earlier to V2.7 or later.
 * On the {{site.data.keyword.vmwaresolutions_short}} console, a single password for root for both the PSC and vCenter is displayed.
 However, this is only the vCenter password.
-You must contact support for the root PSC password.
+You must [contact IBM Support](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-trbl_support) for the root PSC password.
-* To avoid conflicts, use the IP in the upper part of the same subnet that vCenter and the PSC are currently using.
-You must use a temporary IP for the new appliance deployment.
+* To avoid conflicts, use the IP address in the upper part of the same subnet that vCenter and the PSC are currently using.
+You must use a temporary IP address for the new appliance deployment.

 #### Procedure to upgrade the Platform Services Controller
 {: #vc_vsphere_upgrade-procedure-psc-procedure}

-1. Log in to both the PSC, ``https://<psc-fqdn>:5480``, and vCenter appliance management user interfaces to confirm whether or not the root password has expired.
+1. Log in to both the PSC, `https://<psc-fqdn>:5480`, and vCenter appliance management user interfaces to confirm whether or not the root password has expired.
 If the password expiration date is **1970** then it has expired and you must enable SSH and the bash shell in the PSC appliance management user interface.
     1. SSH into the PSC with the root ID and password.
 Even though the password has expired it allows you to log in.
     2. Use the shell **passwd** command to set a new root password for both the PSC and vCenter.
     3. Save the passwords that were displayed on the {{site.data.keyword.vmwaresolutions_short}} console or given to you by IBM Support.
 These passwords are reused later when you upgrade the appliances.
 2. Use the built in Windows ISO mount function to mount the vCenter 6.7u1b ISO within your jump box.
 3. Follow the VMware instructions for upgrading all PSCs first.
-For more information, see [Upgrade a vCenter Server Appliance 6.0 or 6.5 with an External vCenter Single Sign-On or Platform Services Controller Instance by Using the GUI](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vcenter.upgrade.doc/GUID-37BB88CC-7A44-4EC9-8D7B-5D182E471654.html).
+For more information, see [Upgrade a vCenter Server Appliance 6.0 or 6.5 with an External vCenter Single Sign-On or Platform Services Controller Instance by Using the GUI](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vcenter.upgrade.doc/GUID-37BB88CC-7A44-4EC9-8D7B-5D182E471654.html){:external}.

 The **You must run the GUI upgrade from a Windows, Linux, or Mac machine that is in the same network as the appliance that you want to upgrade** stated requirement applies to any subnet within your {{site.data.keyword.cloud_notm}} in your account.
 {:note}